naartjie/faRTC/README.md

 ## TODOs

-- WS reconnects don't work - we lose all connection state
+- WS reconnects - do we lose all connection state?